Nikoletos-K/Entity-resolution-SIGMOD-2020/README.md

 ## System task

-Our goal was to find all pairs of product specs in dataset X that match, that is, refer to the same real-world product.
+Our goal was to find all pairs of product specs in dataset X that match, is or refer to the same real-world product.
 Our output is stored in a CSV file containing only the matching spec pairs found by your system.

 Example of output CSV file
 ```